 - One-on-one research experiences with USD faculty members will be augmented by educational workshops, tours of local chemistry-related industries, a weekly seminar series, and social activities, including a canoe trip down a stretch of the Missouri River.

-- Student participants will earn a $4,000 stipend and an additional living allowance.
-Support to present research results at regional or national scientific meetings will be available.
+- Student participants will earn a competitive stipend and the possibility of an additional living allowance.
+Support to conduct and present research results at regional or national scientific meetings will be available.

 Photodynamics and Nanomaterials Themes

 Research opportunities offered fall within the themes of photodynamics and nanomaterials, areas integrally linked to issues of national importance such as energy practice and catalytic remediation of environmental resources.
 A number of research projects available to REU participants are listed below; additional information about chemistry research at USD can be found on the Department of Chemistry's Research page.